-- 5.10.1 Transition building heights downwards from Blanshard Street to the eastern edge of the neighbourhood, generally progressing from medium-rise mixed-use buildings on Blanshard Street to low rise apartments and townhouses at the eastern edge. - 5.10.2 Support the development of a master plan for the 4000 Seymour (4000 Seymour Place) site that incorporates a mix of residential and commercial uses, higher density buildings with smaller footprints, a fine-grained, walkable development pattern connected with the surrounding neighbourhood, limited surface parking, strong east-west connectivity from Blanshard to Bethune, community amenities and pedestrian-oriented green space. - 5.10.3 As part of redevelopments on Blanshard Street, locate building entrances on Blanshard Street and separate sidewalks with a treed boulevard to support a transition to a complete street. - 5.10.4 Support ground floor retail or other active uses on Cloverdale Avenue to animate the street and emphasize the connection to Rutledge Park. - 5.10.5 Support local community serving retail on Cloverdale Avenue by considering limits on the size of commercial frontages. - 5.10.6 As part of redevelopment of 4000 Seymour Place, pursue the acquisition of a Neighbourhood Park that provides a recreational amenity to support new multi-family development. - 5.10.7 Work with the Ministry of Transportation and Infrastructure to explore potential options to utilize the highway island on Blanshard Street for public benefit.
+- 5.10.1 Support the development of a master plan for the 4000 Seymour (4000 Seymour Place) site that incorporates a mix of residential and commercial uses, higher density buildings with smaller footprints, a fine-grained, walkable development pattern connected with the surrounding neighbourhood, limited surface parking, strong east-west connectivity from Blanshard to Bethune, community amenities and pedestrian-oriented green space. - 5.10.2 As part of redevelopment projects, locate new building entrances on Blanshard Street and separate sidewalks with a treed boulevard to support the transition to a complete street. - 5.10.3 Support ground floor retail or other active commercial uses on Cloverdale Avenue to animate the street and emphasize the connection to Rutledge Park. - 5.10.4 Encourage small commercial frontages along Cloverdale Avenue as a means to support local commercial retail uses. - 5.10.5 As part of redevelopment of 4000 Seymour Place, pursue the acquisition of a Neighbourhood Park that provides a recreational amenity to support new multi-unit development. - 5.10.6 Work with the Ministry of Transportation and Infrastructure to explore potential options to utilize the highway island on Blanshard Street for public benefit.